 Your financial planning is at the heart of each business plan.
-After all, your business can only be successful if you’re able to make the investments you need and if it’s profitable in the longer term.
+After all, your business can only be successful if you are able to make the investments you need and if it is profitable in the longer term.
 Your financial plans can be divided up into several sections.

 Capital requirements: choosing what to invest

 As a first step, you will need to determine your capital requirements.
-That means that you need to write down how much money you need to set up your company.
-Your list should include all the expense you’ll incur before your business starts operating, for example for machinery, buildings or other investments.
-You should also allow for a budget for what is known as the start-up phase, which is usually deemed to be about six months.
+This means that you need to write down how much money you need to set up your company.
+Your list should include all the expenses you will incur before your business starts operating, for example for machinery, buildings or other investments.
+You should also allow for a budget for what is known as the startup phase, which is usually deemed to be about six months.
 Remember how much money you need to pay for your cost of living, and don’t underestimate it.

-The Startup Portal provides a template for a capital requirements plan and further informations.
+The Startup Portal provides a template for a capital requirements plan and further information.